 In this assignment, please reflect on your own and others' personal stories from Project 1 through the perspective of developmental and narrative theory.
-In 3-5 pages, reference 3-5 aspects of the personal stories that in some way link to developmental or narrative theory from the class readings and discussions: What developmental and/or narrative theory can be used to help you understand better the experiences described in the personal stories?
+In 3-5 pages, reference 3-5 aspects of the personal stories and link them to developmental or narrative theory from the class readings and discussions.
+Please see the Project Writing and Grading Guidelines to complete this assignment.
+What developmental and/or narrative theory can be used to help you understand better the experiences described in the personal stories?
 In what ways are you able to see the experiences from the personal stories in new ways after our class readings and discussions?
-How did discussing the stories in small groups help you understand narrative and developmental theory better?
+How did discussing the stories in small groups help you CPSY 506: Lifespan Development Syllabus, Fall 2007 understand narrative and developmental theory better?
 In what ways might your new learning about development and narrative inform your professional practice?
-The following is a good example from a student's paper of linking stories and theory:
+The following is a good example from a student's paper of linking narrative and theory: